-If you haven’t figured it out by now Social Media is about relationships.
-So many people seem to think that the more connections you have then it’s about calling this social proof.
-I don’t agree simply because you can have many followers, if they aren’t willing to share information or promote you or even ask you how they can help you or collaborate with you it’s very temporary.
+If you haven’t figured it out by now Social Media is a new way to doing business is about relationships.
+So many people seem to think that the more connections #’s you have then, it’s about calling this social proof.
+(Influencers).
+They are only influencers if they paying attention to what you are saying.
+If they aren’t willing to share information or promote you or even ask you how they can help you or collaborate with you it’s very temporary.
 Then they truly aren’t interested in you, only themselves.

-Is relationship marketing really that hard to do?
-It’s not hard, it’s just a different method of gaining business for your business.
+Are Relationships: The Party Principle It’s not hard to do, it’s just a different method of gaining business for your business.
 It may take longer, however your results will be much higher, better quality and more fun.

-Here’s the how you can adopt the relationship party principle for your business.
+Here’s the how you can adopt the relationships the party principle for your business.

 ▪ Invite people to your blog, website

-▪ Introduce yourself to people on Facebook, Linkedin & any other networking platform
+▪ Introduce yourself to people on Facebook, join me on Linkedin or Twitter

 ▪ Compliment people